JNavas2/Copy-Link-Anchor-Text/README.md

 ## Support

-For questions, bug reports, or feature requests, please open an [issue on GitHub]([url](https://github.com/JNavas2/Copy-Link-Anchor-Text/issues)).
+For questions, bug reports, or feature requests, please open an issue on GitHub: https://github.com/JNavas2/Copy-Link-Anchor-Text/issues